Table of Contents

 Roots – no

-In doubt: onion, garlic, shallot, leek, fennel, radish, radish and all mushrooms, yucca root.
+In doubt: onion, garlic, shallot, leek, fennel, radish, radish, all mushrooms, yucca root.
 The logic is simple – roots in evolution added toxins that prevent pests from eating them.
 Heating and cooking probably lowers most of the toxins, but in people with damaged intestines, these toxins will do great damage in various body systems.

 Salt – no

 Completely avoid all types of salt as much as possible.
-Humans got along great for millions of years without adding salt.
-[My Life Among The Indians page 82-“I have never encountered Indians who use any kind of salt, not even to dry meat”] According to the “law of the burden of proof ” it is very likely that adding a new ingredient to the human menu harms health.
-Salt has been added to the menu for the past thousands of years and in an ever-increasing manner In recent years for all types of food.
-Research that shows how salt damages the digestive system and the good bacteria in the intestines.
+Humans got along fine for millions of years without adding salt.
+(My Life Among The Indians, page 82, “I have never come across Indians who use any kind of salt, not even for drying meat”).
+According to the “Monkey Law” it is very likely that adding a new ingredient to the human menu harms health.
+Salt has been added to the menu in the past thousands of years and increasingly in recent years for all types of food.
+A study that shows how salt damages the digestive system and the good bacteria in the intestines.

 Nuts – no